Canon G7 X vs Panasonic FZ2000

-The Canon PowerShot G7 X and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were officially introduced, respectively, in September 2014 and September 2016.
+The Canon PowerShot G7 X and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2014 and September 2016.
 Both the G7X and the FZ2000 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is considerably larger (128 percent) than the Canon G7 X. Moreover, the FZ2000 is substantially heavier (201 percent) than the G7X.
 In this context, it is worth noting that neither the G7X nor the FZ2000 are weather-sealed.